DepressedBunnys/GBF-Timers/README.md

 1.2.
 You can now earn XP and a new currency (dunkelCoins) through the daily login, making leveling up slightly easier 1.3.
 Daily login streaks

+### Balance Updates
+1. Improved XP gained from 10 XP per 5 minutes to 150 XP per 5 minutes.
+This change was needed since the level grind became too "hardcore" where you needed 998 hours to reach level 100 from level 99

 ### Small Updates
 1. Added session topic
 2. Added change session topic